yourjelly/odoo/doc/howtos/rdtraining/10_actions.rst

 Then, we loop on ``self``.
 Always assume that a method can be called on multiple records, it's better for reusability.

 Finally, a public method should always return something so it can be called through XML-RPC.
-In doubt, just ``return True``.
+If in doubt, just ``return True``.

 There are hundreds of examples in the Odoo source code, for example the `button view <https://github.com/odoo/odoo/blob/cd9af815ba591935cda367d33a1d090f248dd18d/addons/crm/views/crm_lead_views.xml#L9-L11>`__